ba-st/Mole/docs/Mole.md

 ## Weights and labels

 Edges in both directed and undirected graphs can have additional information embedded into them.
 This is generally referred to as `labeling`.
-A label can be just a name to identify the edge, a weight to indicate the cost of traversing it, or even complex objects like functions.
+A label can be just a name to identify the edge, a weight to indicate the cost of traversing it or even complex objects like functions.

 To add a label, use the alternative messages in the builder: `connect:to:labeled:` and `loopOn:labeled:`:
 ```smalltalk